 Studies have demonstrated a strong link between diet and arthritis.
-In particular people who eat foods rich in polyphenols (Fruit, vegetables, teas, herbs, spices, pulses), have a lower risk of osteoarthritis-related, musculoskeletal inflammation [Wang, McAlindon, Williams, Hanninen].
-Clinically studies have confirmed a beneficial link between diet and arthritis in a trial were participants fasted, reduced salt intake and increased consumption of vegetables [Muller].
-Another study confirmed a fasting followed by a diet of green vegetable and cruciferous-rich vegetables helped number of tender swollen joints, duration of morning stiffness, grip strength and markers of chronic inflammation – erythrocyte sedimentation rate and C-reactive protein [Kjeldsen-Kragh].
-These and others from Mount Sinai School of Medicine as well numerous laboratory experiments have highlighted the benefits of adopting a lifestyle to reduce chronic inflammation.
-In addition to exercising regularly and stopping smoking dietary issues include:
+People who eat foods particularly rich in polyphenols (Fruit, vegetables, teas, herbs, spices, pulses), have been shown to have a lower risk of osteoarthritis-related musculoskeletal inflammation [Wang, McAlindon, Williams, Hanninen].
+Similarly, another study confirmed that a period of fasting, followed by a diet rich in cruciferous vegetables, helped lower the number of tender swollen joints, decrease the duration of morning stiffness, improve grip strength and reduced markers of chronic inflammation [Kjeldsen-Kragh].

-- Processed sugar and refiled carbohydrates – tips to reduce sugar intake
+- Processed sugar and refined carbohydrates – tips to reduce sugar intake

-- Excess alcohol – tips for sensible alcohol intake
+- Excess alcohol consumption – tips for sensible alcohol intake

-- Identify any food allergies such as gluten and lactose which set up chronic gut inflammation.
+- Food allergies to substances such as gluten and lactose which cause chronic gut inflammation

-- Advanced glycation end product (AGE), a toxin that appears when foods are grilled, fried, or pasteurised.
+- Advanced glycation end products (AGE), toxins that appears when foods are grilled, fried, or pasteurised

-- Eat more plant based proteins – Soy, lentils, quinoa, chickpeas, beans – buckwheat
+- Eating more plant-based proteins (e.g. Soy, lentils, quinoa, chickpeas, beans, buckwheat)

-- Eat more polyphenol rich foods – see below
+- Eating more polyphenol-rich foods – see below

-Unlike conventional drugs which relive the symptoms , polyphenol rich foods potentially help prevent the onset of progression of the underlying joint damage via a number of biochemical pathways:
+Unlike conventional drugs which simply relieve the symptoms of arthritis, polyphenol-rich foods are capable of preventing the onset and progression of underlying joint damage via a number of biochemical pathways:

-- Anti-inflammatory properties, which reduce the discomfort and stiffness.
+- Anti-inflammatory properties, which reduce discomfort and stiffness

 - Antioxidant properties, which protect the joint from oxidative damage [Giovannucci, Hanninen]